 Limited edition fine art prints are available for purchase.
 Prints are typically editions of 20 and come in two sizes, 17x22” and 24x30–36”.
 Each print is titled, signed, dated and numbered on verso.
 The 24x3X" prints include a Certificate of Authenticity.
 Open edition prints are also available in 8.5x11" size - titled, signed, and dated on verso.

 Prints are manufactured in-house at Chungking Studio in Los Angeles Chinatown.
-Papers include Hahnemuhle Fine Art Museum Etching, Museo Silver Rag, and Moab Entrada Rag, and are selected based on testing to determine which material best suits the interpretation of each individual image.
+Papers include Hahnemuhle Fine Art Museum Etching, Ilford Galerie Smooth Cotton Rag, and other fine art papers selected based on tests to determine which material best suits the interpretation of each individual image.
 These museum-quality, 290-350 GSM-weight papers are exceptionally robust and render outstanding detail.

 After a successful print is inspected and approved, a protective seal is applied using a three-step process that increases moisture, dirt, fingerprint, and UV resistance; extending the already significant color-fastness of modern archival inks approximately 3x the length of untreated prints.

-If you are interested in purchasing a print, you can order directly from this website's drop-down menu or contact us at info(at)ospix.com.
-Not all images are available in all sizes, as some have yet to be interpreted as prints – a process that usually takes three to four days.
+If you are interested in purchasing a print, you can order directly from this website's drop-down menu or better yet, contact us at info(at)ospix.com.
+Not all images are available in all sizes, as some have yet to be interpreted as prints – a process that usually takes two to three days.
 The website indicates the date each image was captured, as well as the date the first exhibition print was executed (if applicable).
 Images do not achieve their final form until an exhibition print has been rendered.